gameblabla/oswan/README.md

 COMPATIBILITY
 ==============

-All known Wonderswan Color games are known to play properly,

-with no graphical or audio glitches.
+All known Wonderswan Color games are known to play properly, with no graphical or audio glitches.

 This fork however still has some trouble with some games :
 - Pocket Fighter (Graphical Glitches)
-- Klonoa (Graphical Glitches, Scratchy voices)
+- Klonoa (Scratchy voices)
-- Beatmania (Scratchy sound at moment, fine in-game)
+- Beatmania (Scratchy sound)

 ===========